Namakkal: History

 Over this massive rock, is a fort, Namakkal Fort.
 Kongu nadu a small kingdom who ruled Namakkal during the 16th century.
-During Sangam age, Namakkal region formed a part of the historical Kongu Nadu region ruled by Cheras It is believed that Tippu Sultan hid himself in this fort for some time to escape the British.
+During Sangam age, Namakkal region formed a part of the historical Kongu Nadu region ruled by Cheras.
+It is believed that Tippu Sultan hid himself in this fort for some time to escape the British.
 The fort was not built by Tippu Sultan but he occupied it for a brief period of time.
 Later the fort was captured by British.
 The front side of the hill is called Thiru.
 Vi.
 Ka.
 Paarai and today is used by taxis as their stand.

 Namakkal is a part of Kongu Nadu which was hotly contested and coveted by both the ancient Pallavas and the Pandyas.
 Namakkal was in the hands of Atiakula King called Gunasila who had an alliance with Pallava King through marriage.
 Later the taluk was overrun by the Cholas in the Mandalam.
 After the struggle between the Cheras, Cholas and Pandiyan, the Hoysalas rose to power and had control till the 14th century followed by the Vijayanagara Kings until 1565 AD.
 Then the Telugu Madurai Nayaks came to power in 1623 AD.
 Two of the polygons of Thirumalai Nayak, namely, Ramachandra Nayaka and Gatti Mudaliars, ruled the Salem area.
 The Namakkal Fort is reported to have been built by Ramachandra Nayakas.
 After about 1625 AD, the area successively came successively under the rule of Muslim Sultans of Bijapur and Golkonda, Mysore kings and then the Marathas.

-Hyder Ali came to power in about the year 1750 AD.
+Hyder Ali came to power in about 1750 AD.
 During this period, it was a history of power struggle between Hyder Ali and later Tippu, with the British.
 Namakkal was held by Killdhar (Caption) of Hyder Ali until it was captured by British in 1768.
 For a brief period during late 18th and early 19th century Namakkal was under Tiruchirappalli district of British Rule.
 Later, Namakkal was transferred back to Salem District.
 Then at 01-01-1997 finally announced as a separate district from Salem District.